 Ingredients You’ll Need to make Sauerkraut with Blueberries

-- Cabbage: I suggest purple cabbage for this recipe, but you can use green cabbage too.
+- Cabbage: I suggest purple cabbage for this recipe, but you can use green cabbage, too.
 I think the purple cabbage looks so beautiful!
 A small head of cabbage will make about two jars of sauerkraut utilizing this recipe.
-Look for a cabbage that still has outer leaves at the store.
-Usually, if a cabbage still has its outer leaves, it’s more hydrated and fresh, making it more brine!
-I like to use the brine for all sorts of things, including fermentation projects like this one.
+At the store, look for a cabbage that still has outer leaves.
+Usually, if a cabbage still has its outer leaves, it’s more hydrated and fresh.

 - Sea Salt: I like to use unrefined solar-evaporated sea salt, but any pure sea salt will do.
 If you like experimenting with fancy sea salt in fermentation recipes, I suggest trying French grey sea salt.